What is a Sticky Agent and what happens if a Sticky Agent turns Call Availability Off in MyOperator?

 - Caller number not recognised – sticky rule doesn’t trigger for first-time callers.

-8. Benefits of Sticky Agent
+9. Benefits of Sticky Agent

-- No repetition for customers: Customers avoid repeating their concerns with new agents.
+- No Repetition for Customers: Customers avoid repeating their concerns with new agents.

-- Consistency in interaction: Ensures follow-up with the same agent familiar with the issue.
+- Consistency in Interaction: Ensures follow-up with the same agent familiar with the issue.

-- Faster resolution: Saves time for both customers and agents.
+- Faster Resolution: Saves time for both customers and agents.

-9. Troubleshooting & escalation
+10. Troubleshooting & escalation

 Issue | Likely cause | Fix / who to contact |